DarkZeyan/DarkZeyan/README.md

 * [✅]C++
 * [✅]Python
 * [❎]PHP
+* [✅]Typescript

-With these programming languages I've been envolved with multiple enviroments as web, desktop apps and mobile apps.
+With these programming languages I've been envolved with multiple enviroments as web, desktop apps and mobile apps and thanks to the skills that I've gain from doing projects I'm working as a mid-time developer.

 Currently I'm very interested in applications with frameworks as:

 * React
 * React Native